orizens/orizens.com/src/pages/blog/2016-02-05-angular-2-attribute-directive-creating-an-infinite-scroll-directive.md

 </div>
 ```

-Notice how each attribute in the above &#8220;**div**" element is matching a different declaration in this directive code.
+Notice how each attribute in the above "**div**" element is matching a different declaration in this directive code.

 ### Referencing Directive's Element in Angular (+2)

-With AngularJS.x, the DI system allowed us to require &#8220;$element" and expect to get a reference to the directive's DOM element:
+With AngularJS.x, the DI system allowed us to require "$element" and expect to get a reference to the directive's DOM element:

 ```typescript
 controller: function ($element) {